pardot/marketing-cloud-account-engagement-for-wordpress/README.md

 ## Changelog ##

+### 1.1.5 ###

+1. Add some helpful links to the Reset Cache button
+2. Minor UI tweaks
+3. Updated the Pardot logos
+4. Updated screenshots for 3.5

 ### 1.1.4 ###
 1. Fix TinyMCE modal bug when no forms or dynamic content is present
 1. Support for 200+ forms and dynamic content items